|

 bodies produce naturally, drug testing would face a fresh challenge.

+How could it tell what was natural and what wasn't?
 Many aspects of drug use by athletes, and the attempts to stamp out

 drug use in sports, parallel what reformers have seen in the larger